 In the past, a dive watch was an essential safety item that — when used in conjunction with a depth gauge — allowed divers to calculate their no-decompression limits.
 The advent of digital dive computers has made traditional dive planning somewhat redundant, and yet many divers like to wear a watch as a backup in case of computer failure.
 For others, high-end dive watches represent the pinnacle of watchmaking excellence and offer an effective way of broadcasting wealth and success.
 There are dive watches to meet all budgets and tastes, and in this article, we look at just some of the best across the spectrum.
 All of them meet the most elementary dive watch requirement — a water resistance rating of at least 200 meters.

 Our Top Picks

 Best Under $100: Casio Black Analog Anti-Reverse Bezel Watch

 If you’re looking for a budget backup for your dive computer, you can’t go wrong with the Casio Anti-Reverse Bezel Watch.
-At $70 (or less, depending on the deals you can find online), it’s an affordable choice praised by Amazon reviewers for its performance.
+At $70 (or less, depending on the deals you can find online), it’s an affordable choice with great performance.
 It features Japanese quartz movement, a screw-down back and crown, and three luminous hands.
 The latter make it easy for you to keep track of time even when it’s overcast or you’re diving in poor visibility, at depth, or at dusk.